awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

   1. \(Optional\) If your temporary instance is based on the same AMI that the original instance is based on, you must complete the following steps or you won't be able to boot the original instance after you restore its root volume because of a disk signature collision\.
 **Warning**
 The following procedure describes how to edit the Windows Registry using Registry Editor\.
-If you are not familiar with the Registry or how to safely make changes using Registry Editor, see [Microsoft TechNet](https://technet.microsoft.com/en-us/library/cc725612.aspx)\.
+If you are not familiar with the Windows Registry or how to safely make changes using Registry Editor, see [Configure the Registry](https://technet.microsoft.com/en-us/library/cc725612.aspx)\.

      1. Open a command prompt, type regedit\.exe, and press Enter\.